Table of contents

 Notwithstanding the time periods stated for increment advancement in the Salaries Appendix, Regular Part-time, Temporary and Casual Employees to whom these provisions apply shall be entitled to an increment on the satisfactory completion of two thousand one hundred and ninety (2,190) hours of work and further increments on the satisfactory completion of each period of two thousand one hundred and ninety (2,190) regular hours of work thereafter until the maximum rate is attained. - Temporary and Casual Employees - Change of Status

-- A temporary or casual Employee who transfers to regular full-time or regular part-time employment with the Employer shall be credited with the following entitlements earned during his period of employment, provided not more than six (6) months have elapsed since he last worked for the Employer:
+- A temporary or casual Employee who transfers to regular full-time or regular part-time employment with the Employer shall be credited with the following entitlements earned during their period of employment, provided not more than six (6) months have elapsed since they last worked for the Employer:

 - salary increments;